Certificate in American Indian Studies

 To learn more about the AIS Certificate, contact AIS at aisp@mailplus.wisc.edu or visit our office at 316 Ingraham Hall to speak with a staff member.

-To begin the Certificate Declaration Process fill out the Certificate Program Application form and bring it to Ingraham 316.
+To begin the Certificate Declaration Process fill out the Certificate Program Application form and email it to ais@letsci.wisc.edu.
 You may also fill out the Special Circumstances form, which allows you to list courses that are not AIS affiliated but that relate to American Indian Studies.
 This form must be approved by your American Indian Studies advisor to count toward your Certificate in American Indian Studies.